ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/01-binary-heaps.md

 we know that a large fraction of the space in a typical binary tree node implementation is devoted to structural [overhead]{.term}, not to storing data.
-This module presents a simple, compact implementation for [complete binary trees](#complete-binary-tree){.term}.
+This section presents a simple, compact implementation for [complete binary trees](#complete-binary-tree){.term}.
 Recall that complete binary trees have all levels except the bottom filled out completely, and the bottom level has all of its nodes filled in from left to right.
 Thus, a complete binary tree of $n$